Naomi Shemer: Death and legacy

 In 2021, the "Naomi Shemer Trail" was inaugurated in Ramat Gan National Park, with musical stations and explanations about the songs.

-In June 2021, the production of the new song Hagvira Mul HaAgam (The Lady by the Lake), written by Yair Lapid, was completed.
+In June 2021, the production of the new song "Hagvira Mul HaAgam" ("The Lady by the Lake"), written by Yair Lapid, was completed.
 The song, inspired by Shemer's life, was created to celebrate her 90th birthday.
 Composed by Kobi Oshrat, it was performed by Miki Gavrielov and Yigal Bashan.

-In June 2022, the cast of Zehu Ze! recorded Naomi, Ela Mi, a song dedicated to Shemer, written and composed by Kobi Luria, in commemoration of the 18th anniversary of her passing.
+In June 2022, the cast of Zehu Ze! recorded "Naomi, Ela Mi", a song dedicated to Shemer, written and composed by Kobi Luria, in commemoration of the 18th anniversary of her death.

 Personal life

 In 1953, Shemer (then known as Naomi Sapir) met actor Gideon Shemer at a Kibbutz Movement event in Netzer Sereni.
 They married in 1954 and had a daughter, Lali.
 The Shemers separated in 1962 and divorced in 1968.
 In 1969, she married Mordechai Horowitz, a lawyer.
 Their son is musician Ariel Horowitz.